DoubleLine 'TOTL' exchange-traded fund posts inflows in July

-NEW YORK, Aug 3 (Reuters) - The SPDR DoubleLine Total Return Tactical ETF posted roughly $100 million of inflows in July, gaining more ground over the Pimco Total Return Active Exchange-Traded Fund in total assets under management, according to Morningstar data on Wednesday.
+NEW YORK (Reuters) - The SPDR DoubleLine Total Return Tactical ETF posted roughly $100 million of inflows in July, gaining more ground over the Pimco Total Return Active Exchange-Traded Fund in total assets under management, according to Morningstar data on Wednesday.

 The Pimco Total Return Active ETF, an actively managed intermediate-term ETF intended to mimic the strategy of Pimco's flagship mutual fund and once run by Pimco co-founder Bill Gross, posted net outflows of $5.4 million in July, leaving its assets under management at $2.59 billion.